OxfordDemSci/dgg-www/README.md

 client.create_backup()
 ```
 The `./script/data` folder has all the necessary folders needed to run the script, and you will just need to add the csv's to the folders in which they belong.

+## Bulk insert script
+This script is intended for large insertions.
+You will need to harmonise the data that you would like to insert with the data already in the database - this script will DELETE all rows the table you are inserting to, and will replace the data with the csv that you specify.
+Use with caution as there is no validation.

+1. Using ssh, copy the csv that you would like to replace in the database in the corresponding `./scripts/data/post/<national or subnational>` directory on the server machine.
+This will ONLY work with 1 csv.
+Please do not use this script with more than one csv in the directory.
+For example:
+`scp ./scripts/data/post/national/dgg_national_combined_cleaned.csv ubuntu@13.41.46.70`
+2. Run `python ./scripts/reinsert_all_data.py`.
+If there is not data in the national/subnational folders, it will be skipped.
+There is no need to delete data from the database with this script as it will be deleted in the script.
+This script does not create a backup of the table.
+You will need to do this manually.
+**PLEASE REMEMBER TO DELETE CSVS FROM THE SERVER MACHINE AFTER THIS PROCESS**

 ## Testing